TwoRavens/two-ravens-deploy/gce-eventdata/README.md

 # Deploying EventData on Google Compute Engine (gce)

+These steps deploy the TwoRavens EventData application using Docker images from https://hub.docker.com/r/tworavens/

-- Prerequisite: admin permissions on the gce kubernetes cluster running event data
+- **Prerequisite**: admin permissions on the gce kubernetes cluster running event data

 ## Shortcuts (if you've done it before)